FooSoft/yomichan-import/README.md

 # Yomichan Import

+*Note: this project is no longer maintained.
+Please see [this post](https://foosoft.net/posts/sunsetting-the-yomichan-project/) for more information.*

 Yomichan Import allows users of the [Yomichan](https://foosoft.net/projects/yomichan) extension to import custom dictionary files.
 It currently supports the following formats: